 Opinions expressed here are author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.

 We consider the best credit cards for students ones that offer tools or features to help you build your credit and build good financial habits.
 Some may even offer rewards, perks or other incentives.
 Read on to see which credit cards for college students we think are at the top of the class.

 Best for new to credit: Discover it® Student Cash Back

 The Discover it® Student Cash Back credit card combines a competitive rewards program with services and features that can offer security and value as well as information about your credit score.
 As far as the rewards program, you earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants or Amazon.com up to the quarterly maximum each time you activate.
 Plus, earn unlimited 1% cash back on all other purchases – automatically.

 Rewards for good grades?
 Yes, and not just from your parents.
-Good Grade Rewards offers a $20 statement credit each school year that you maintain a Grade Point Average (GPA) of 3.0 or higher, for up to the next 5 years.
-Good Grade Reward is only available to new cardmembers who indicate they are currently enrolled in college on their application and whose account is current and remains open when the Good Grade Reward is requested.
-Please note the terms of Good Grade Reward Offer is subject to change.
+Good Grades Rewards offers a $20 statement credit each school year that you maintain a Grade Point Average (GPA) of 3.0 or higher, for up to the next 5 years.
+Good Grades Rewards is only available to new cardmembers who indicate they are currently enrolled in college on their application and whose account is current and remains open when the Good Grades Rewards is requested.
+Please note the terms of Good Grades Rewards offer is subject to change.